Do you have frequent breakouts, rough texture, or uneven skin tone? If so, it sounds like you're in dire need of an exfoliating facial scrub.

 The approach to exfoliating for combination skin is similar to that for normal skin.
 Normal skin is generally clear and not sensitive.

-If you have combination or normal skin, you can exfoliate once or twice a week.
-It's also a good idea to change up your exfoliating method based on the season.
 In the summer, the heat and humidity might make you more prone to excess oil.
 That's when you can safely use an AHA or BHA chemical exfoliant.
-In the winter, it's likely that dull, dead skin cells can pile up, which would call for a physical exfoliant.
+In the winter, it's likely your skin will hold dead skin cells, which would call for a physical exfoliant.

 #2.
 Dry Skin